jmbaur/zig-varlink/README.md

 ## License

 zig-varlink follows version 3.0 of the [REUSE Specification].
-The library as a whole is licensed under Apache-2.0 or MIT, at your option, but please see the individual files for their copyright information.
+The library is licensed under Apache-2.0 or MIT, at your option, but please see the individual files for their copyright information.

 [Varlink]: https://varlink.org/
 [REUSE Specification]: https://reuse.software/spec/